restatedev/documentation/docs/service_contract.md

 ## How to use the contract

 Once you have the contract, the SDK uses it to generate the code to encode/decode messages and the interface to implement the service.
-You can import contract of other services, and the SDK will generate clients to invoke them.
+You can import contracts of other services, and the SDK will generate clients to invoke them.

 The contract can also be used to generate gRPC/Connect clients to invoke Restate services from your webapp, mobile app, legacy system or in general from any system outside Restate services through the [ingress](./ingress.md).
 You can check out the [gRPC](https://grpc.io/docs/languages/) and [Connect](https://connect.build/docs/introduction) documentation for more info on the available clients.